 There can be more than one winner, of course.
-Or, if no one finds them all you can select the closest guesses as winners.
-Prizes can range from discounts to free items to coupons, and more.
+Or, if no one finds them all, you can select the closest guesses as winners.
+Prizes can range from discounts to free items to coupons and more.

 Whatever Halloween marketing ideas you go with, don’t forget to PROMOTE them!
 Any event or deal that isn’t promoted is a waste.
 Since it’s Halloween, you’ll want to theme your marketing content.
-This includes posts, pictures, and of course; video!
+This includes posts, pictures, and of course, video!

 Create a spooktacular video to advertise your contest, promotion, or sale.
-It’s great for running video ads to drum up interest and opt-in no matter what your plans are.
+It’s excellent for running video ads to drum up interest and opt-in no matter what your plans are.
 Here is an entire collection of ready-made video templates for your Halloween marketing.

 So there you have it!
 13 awesome Halloween marketing ideas for you to choose from.
-It’s still early enough to get everything ready and make sure you don’t pass up the opportunity to capitalize on this unique and exciting holiday.
+It’s still early enough to get everything ready, and make sure you don’t pass up the opportunity to capitalize on this unique and exciting holiday.